peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 --- abstract

-Status Attestations demonstrate the validity status of a signed object, such as a digital credential or token.
+Status Attestations are signed objects that demonstrate the validity status of a digital credential.
-These attestations are designed to be ephemeral and periodically provided to digital credential holders.
-Status Attestations should be presented to verifiers along with the corresponding digital credentials.
+These attestations are ephemeral and periodically provided to digital credential holders.
+Status Attestations can be presented to verifiers along with the corresponding digital credentials.
-The approach outlined in this document makes the verifiers able to obtain the validity of a token without requiring any further information from third-party systems, giving particular benefits in the offline use cases.
+The approach outlined in this document makes the verifiers able to obtain the validity of a digital credential without requiring any further information from third-party systems.

 --- middle